About Sheila Ferguson

 On Aug.
 8, 1949, I joined this world in Jacksonville, Fla.
 I was adopted there in 1954.

 My career focus while in Florida was advertising sales.
-I got married, and my son was born May 29, 1972; my daughter was born May 19, 1978.
+I got married, and had two children.

 In September, 1974, my husband, son and I moved to Virginia Beach to start a carpet cleaning business.
-By 1982, I was on my own.
-With my son, Jason, and daughter, Lori, I expanded the business to include several phases of home improvement.
+By 1982, I was on my own and I expanded the business to include several phases of home improvement.

 I also started and sold a beauty shop and an indoor miniature golf business.